Sikadur®-53

 - Mix Parts A + B continuously for at least 3 minutes until a uniformly coloured mix with a smooth consistency has been achieved.

-- IMPORTANT Avoid over-mixing to minimise air entrainment.
-Pour the materials into a clean container and mix again for at least 1 minute to achieve a consistent mix and to ensure thorough mixing.
+- Pour the materials into a clean container and mix again for at least 1 minute to achieve a consistent mix and to ensure thorough mixing.
+Avoid over-mixing to minimise air entrainment.
 Note Total mixing time is 4 minutes.

 - IMPORTANT For underwater applications, after final mixing, wait 15 minutes at +20 °C to allow the mixture to pre-react for optimal adhesion.